tombensve/tombensve.github.io/_posts/2018-11-03-The_horrors_of_being_a_JetBrains_Customer.md

 Now, after the renewal time has passsed I'm standing without a renewal and are locked out of YouTrack.
 My account.jetbrains.com now contains a very old perpetual licence and a fresh, just expired ToolBox subscription that for some reason have no renewal option.
 YouTrack is completely gone from my account.

+Since JetBrains charge $1 on the card and then returns the same about just to verify the card when you add cardinfo I know the card info is 100% correct.
+So this is not a payment problem.
+It is a problem with JetBrains own account software not functioning correctly.
+I had a valid payment method and 2 product associated with that payment method, and still they failed to renew.

 I did everything I possibly could to avoid this from happening.
 This is 100% JetBrains fault!

 Since I've been a longtime user of IDEA I had a long time customer price.
 Placing a new order for IDEA license will make it quite much more expensive.
 JetBrains seriously does not appreciate customers!